|See if you qualify & create account!|

-The state of Florida has unique divorce laws for people who wish to terminate their marriage.
+The following Florida divorce laws are unique laws for people who wish to terminate their marriage.

-Residency Requirements: In order to file for a Dissolution of Marriage in Florida, you or your spouse must meet the strict residency requirements.
+Residency Requirements: In order to file for divorce in Florida, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 To obtain a dissolution of marriage, one of the parties to the marriage must reside 6 months in the state before the filing of the petition.
 The dissolution of marriage can be filed in the county in which either or both spouses reside.
 (Florida Statutes - Chapters: 61.021)

 No-Fault Grounds: Most uncontested Dissolution of Marriage cases are filed according to a "no-fault" ground.
 We are using the term "no-fault" in a generic fashion by labeling all grounds that do not actually declare a "fault" as "no-fault".
 In the state of Florida the "no-fault" grounds are as follows:

 (1) The marriage is irretrievably broken.